Connected cars as a revenue model for data brokers

 For releasing (part of) the vehicle data, car manufacturers charge a monthly fee per connected car at vehicle data hubs.
 That could be four euros, but just as easily 15.
-It depends on the revenue model the brand has in mind, where at least the costs have to be recovered: for installing the TCU, for the data connection to the cloud (the telecom subscription) and for storing the data (the server space).
+It depends on the revenue model the brand has in mind, which in any case must recover the costs of installing the TCU, for the data connection to the cloud (the telecom subscription) and for storing the data (the server space).

 The data processors pass that amount on to their own customers (as mentioned earlier: mainly fleet operators), and they charge on top of that a fairy for the use of their neutral server and the services they provide.
 Depending on the scope of those services, the amounts vary, from a single euro a month for some simple track and trace-options to around a tenner (or more) for tailored service.